JonOwenWilliams/JailHouseRock/README.md

 ![screenshot of the footer displaying all social media pages](assets/screenshots/footer-mobile.png)

+***The social media linked at the bottom help our clients keep in contact with us to get all the latest news.***

 ## Hero image and overlay text.

 The hero image I used is of a band on stage and the photo was taken within the crowd to show you that this site is made to advertise a music festival. the overlay text tells you the name of the festival as well as a location, date and also houses a button link that takes you to Google Maps and the location of the festival.